 I’m not sure why it shocks people sometimes that I like to go a little old school with my artwork.
-Even though my art is primarily digital graphics (icons, logos, ebook covers, and so on), I always start with my lead holder or a pencil and my drawing table or in a sketchbook, and later perfecting it long before I import it into Adobe Illustrator or some other program.
+Even though my art is primarily digital graphics, I always start on paper.
+I start drawing by hand with my lead holder and my drawing table.
+Or in a sketchbook, and later perfecting it long before I import it into Adobe Illustrator or some other program.

 Given that I eventually end up in Adobe Illustrator, you might be wondering why I don’t just start there in the first place.

 I’ll be honest.
 For a long time after I got back to design after my motherhood siesta, I did just that.
-Cut out the tedium of drawing, right?
+Cut out the tedium of drawing by hand, right?

 There are several good reasons to start on paper.